 It differentiates your brand: Personal branding photography can help individuals stand out in a crowded marketplace by creating a unique and recognizable visual identity.
+This can be especially true for product photography in an oversaturated e-commerce world.
 By showcasing their personality, style, and values, individuals can differentiate themselves from their competitors and attract the right clients or opportunities.

 It can tell your unique story: Personal branding photography is not just about taking headshots; it's about telling a story.
 By using images that showcase the individual in various settings and situations, personal branding photography can communicate a more nuanced and authentic story about who the individual is and what they stand for.